GluuFederation/spring-boot-demo/README.md

 It's a pre-configured Maven project containing a sample oxAuth authentication and all required dependencies.

-The sample application is an Spring Boot RP of [Gluu Server 4.1][1].
+The sample application is a Spring Boot RP of [Gluu Server 4.1][1].
 For information on how to setup your Gluu Server you can follow along with the [Installation Guide][2].